igorbenav/clientai/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: ClientAI Issue
-about: Report a bug or request a feature
+about: Report a bug
-title: '[Bug/Feature]: '
+title: '[Bug]: '
-labels: 'triage'
+labels: 'bug'
 assignees: ''

 ---

-**Issue Type**
-Bug Report, Feature Request, Documentation Issue, or Question

 **Description**
-Describe the bug or feature request.
-For bugs, explain what happened and what you expected to happen.
+Describe the bug.
+Explain what happened and what you expected to happen.

 **To Reproduce**
-Steps to reproduce the issue (for bugs):
+Steps to reproduce the issue:
 ```python
 # Your code here
 ```